AriFordsham/GHCWiki/prelude710/ftp.md

 - One thing that we were very careful to avoid during this entire wave of generalization is an impact to performance on either asymptotic or constant factor grounds.
 The continuous performance testing that is done on GHC has done a lot to keep us honest in this regard, but has definitely complicated development.

+- Nothing in `Foldable` or `Traversable` ever changes the "shape" of the container it is given.
+This is actually more information for the user than seeing a combinator accepts any list and returns any list.
+The more general signatures can often tell the user more about what a combinator can do behind the scenes.

 ## FAQ

 # `Foldable` has lots of class members.
 Why is it so complicated?